To manage Nexus repositories, log in as the administrative user and click on Repositories in the Views/Repositories menu

 The list of repositories visible in Figure 6.9, “Repository Configuration Screen for a Proxy Repository” allows you to access more details for each repository by selecting a specific row and displays some information for each repository in the following columns:

 - the name of the repository with repository groups displayed in bold

 - the type of the repository with values of proxy, hosted or virtual for repositories or group for a repository group

-- a button to trigger the creation or access the results of a repository health check as documented in Chapter 12, Repository Health Check
+- the result counts for a repository health check as documented in Chapter 12, Repository Health Check

 the format used for the storage in the repository with values